ravirajpurohit414/mscs/ml/homework2/readme.md

 Files description
 -----------------

-data.txt - contains the dataset generated for question 1; provided with homework 2.
+data/data_q1.txt -- contains the dataset generated for question 1; provided with homework 2.
-data_old.txt - contains the larger dataset used in homework 1; will be used for question 2 and question 3b and 3c. data_q3a.txt - contains the smaller dataset used in homework 1; will be used for question 3a. main.ipynb - is an interactive python notebook containing the script for homework 2; It also contains the output, comments and markdowns for each step. main.py - main file to run with python script
+data/data_old.txt - contains the larger dataset used in homework 1; will be used for question 2 and question 3b and 3c. data/data_q3a.txt - contains the smaller dataset used in homework 1; will be used for question 3a.

+main.ipynb -------- is an interactive python notebook containing the script for homework 2; It also contains the output, comments and markdowns for each step. main.py ----------- is the python script containing the code for homework 2 coding problems. ans_q3a.txt ------- is the answer of Question 3 - Part A, in a text file

-requirements.txt - is the file mentioning the libraries with version used for code development for this assignment. writeup.txt - is the file with description of the homework and steps while implementation.
+requirements.txt -- is the file mentioning the libraries with version used for code development for this assignment.

+hw2_write_up.pdf ------- is the file with description of the homework and steps while implementation.

+outputs/plot_1b.jpeg   ------- output of problem 1b
-lin_svm_clf.jpeg - output of linear svm model for problem 2a non_lin_svm_clf.jpeg - output of non-linear svm model for problem 2b
+outputs/lin_svm_clf.jpeg ----- output of linear svm model for problem 2a outputs/non_lin_svm_clf.jpeg - output of non-linear svm model for problem 2b

-plot_1b.jpeg - output of problem 1b

 Run the program by
 ------------------